jenofdoom/summer-of-tech-angular-bootcamp/README.md

     $scope.newTodo = '';

 And that's it for our add new todo function.
-You can test that it's working by trying to add some todos - the data for them should show up on the page (although in quite a messy way - we'll look at tidying that up next), and we can tell it's being stored properly because if we referesh the page (or even close the browser and reopen the page) the list with our new items is still there.
+You can test that it's working by trying to add some todos - the data for them should show up on the page (although in quite a messy way - we'll look at tidying that up next), and we can tell it's being stored properly because if we refresh the page (or even close the browser and reopen the page) the list with our new items in is still there.

 ### Looping through all the todos to display them